humanSan/fastfood_cv_project/README.md

 └── requirements.txt               # Python dependencies
 ```

+## Note on Files

+You will find 2 sets of files called `eval_<pipeline>.py` and `test_<pipeline>.py`.
+Use the `eval` script to run the pipeline on the full dataset and get metrics, and use the `test` script to run the pipeline on specific images and get a sample outpue.
+The eval and test scripts can be done with the following pipelines:

+- Base SegFormer
+- Superpixels + MobileSAM + SegFormer
+- MobileSam + SegFormer
+- FastSAM + SegFormer
+- EfficientSAM + SegFormer

 ## How to Set Up

 ### Step 1 — Create a virtual environment & install dependencies